aravind-ramaswami/arr229/lab6.md

 ![image](https://github.com/user-attachments/assets/ac1c9d2b-2ec8-4469-aa0a-fafb157522ee)

-I tuned the PID loop to get these gains: kp = 0.04, ki = 0.003, kd = 0.01
+I tuned the PID loop to get these gains: kp = 0.04, ki = 0.003, kd = 0.02

-Here are some videos of the PID loop working and the corresponding data in the Jupyter Notebook:
+Here are some videos of the PID loop working and the corresponding data in the Jupyter Notebook.
+In some of these plots, the angle jumps from -180 to 180, this is because of the range of the DMP.
+You can also note that the car settles on the correct value very fast, often within 2 seconds.
+I paid a price that the car often overshoots the target before correcting back.
+I valued the quick settling time over low overshoot because an overshoot in angle is not very harmful since the car quickly corrects back to the right position.
+In practice, this means that the car will quickly get to the correct angle.

+Run 1: initial = 0, setpoint = -160, final angle = -162.74

 --insert video here

+Run 2: Initial = 0, setpoint = 30, final angle = 32.7

+--insert video here

+Run 3: Initial = 0, setpoint = - 30, final angle = -34.7

+--insert video here--

+Run 4: initial = 0, setpoint = -90, final angle = -92.5

 --insert video here--